Hiro420/FetchHotfixCS/README.md

 # FetchHotfixCS
- Same old FetchHotfix repo, but in C#
- Simple tool to get the latest hotfix for an anime game with stars and rails
+ Same old FetchHotfix repo, but in C#, simple tool to get the latest hotfix for an anime game with stars and rails

 # Usage
 - build via Visual Studio 2022, or `dotnet build`